jaymzh/sugarjar/README.md

 * Clone your fork
 * Add the original as an 'upstream' remote

-Note that it takes short names for repos.
-No need to specify a full URL, just a $org/$repo.
+Note that if you pass in a full-formed URL (like `git@github.com:chef/omnibus-toolchain.git`), SugarJar will infer the host and the forge type (gitub, gitlab, etc.).
+However, it does accept short names for repos ($org/$repo) - however, for cloning, since there is no repo yet for SugarJar to determine the forge from, you will need either to specify `--default-forge-host`, or have `default_forge_host` set in your config file.

 Like `git clone`, `sj smartclone` will accept an additional argument as the destination directory to clone to.
 It will also pass any other unknown options